alecmuffett/onion-dv-certificate-proposal/text/draft-muffett-same-origin-onion-certificates.basic.md

 that a colliding V2 Onion address is generated, but also to protect against the above described kinds of attack.

-I observe that absolutely no client code is actually implemented to check for this condition, to the extent that when Digicert misissued a certificate without the extension (compare [https://crt.sh/?id=240277340](https://crt.sh/?id=240277340) with [https://crt.sh/?id=241547157)](https://crt.sh/?id=241547157)) no-one actually noticed, except Digicert.
+There exists absolutely no client code actually implemented to check for, nor validate, this descriptor, to the extent that when Digicert misissued a certificate without the extension (compare [https://crt.sh/?id=240277340](https://crt.sh/?id=240277340) with [https://crt.sh/?id=241547157)](https://crt.sh/?id=241547157)), no-one actually noticed, except for Digicert.

 As such, I don't believe that this attack is currently worthy of consideration, especially as it